How many cases of miraculous healing does it take to show that God exists and sometimes heals people?

 Ten people, all prayed for by christians who believe in divine healing, all healed.
 That is surely enough to make any open minded person think.

-- There is good documented medical evidence of unusual medical recoveries after prayer for healing.
-This evidence has been reviewed by medical specialists,
+- This is good documented medical evidence of unusual medical recoveries after prayer for healing.
+This evidence has been reviewed by medical specialists.

-- The probability of natural remissions seems remote, and the most believable explanation is surely that these were indeed cases of divine healing.
+- The probability of natural remissions is remote.
+I think the most believable explanation is that these were indeed cases of divine healing.

 Graphics are taken from the cover of Richard Casdorph’s book.